Harsh words are not always indicative of insight. Customer complaints are not always a sign that something is wrong.

 A really useful method for consistently handling upset customers can be found in Robert Bacal’s book, If It Wasn’t for the Customers I’d Really Like this Job.
 Bacal’s practices are known as the CARP method, which consists of:

 - Problem solve

-In other words, take control of the situation with language that shows you are ready to handle customer concerns and don’t intend to play any games.
-Acknowledge that you completely understand their concerns and won’t be brushing them off.
+In other words, take control of the situation with language that shows you are ready to handle concerns and don’t intend to play games.
+Acknowledge that you completely understand your customer’s concerns and won’t be brushing them off.

-Next, refocus away from their emotions to the problem at hand, outlining how you’ll take care of it.
-Finally, solve the problem they initially came to you with, confirming that everything has been resolved to their satisfaction.
+Next, refocus away from the customer’s emotions to the solution at hand, outlining how you’ll take care of it.
+Finally, solve the problem, confirming that everything has been resolved to the customer’s satisfaction.